wp-plugins/wp101/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Changed title to reflect the new name of the Yoast SEO for WordPress plugin.

 = 3.2 =
 * Updated the WordPress SEO Plugin videos for version 2.0.
 * Tested and verified for WordPress 4.2!